 Focus on Your Weaknesses

 After you know the problem, the solution will come much easier.
-In the example above, you would probably want to spend about 60% of your time with math studying and about 40% with verbal.
-If you are really ambitious, you could throw in some studying time for the non-essential sections - GS, AS, MC, EI.
+In the example above, you probably would want to spend about 60% of your time with math studying and about 40% with verbal.
+If you are really ambitious, you could throw in some studying time for the nonessential sections -- GS, AS, MC, EI.
 An hour-a-day study schedule might look something like this:

 |Day||Time||Sections to Study|

-|Saturday||No Studying – Read a book to help boost vocab!|
+|Saturday||No studying -- Read a book to help boost vocabulary!|

-|Sunday||7-8 pm||Review any trouble spots you had.
+|Sunday||7-8 p.m.||Review any trouble spots you had.
 Maybe take a practice test to see how you've improved!|

 What's the most important day out of the above?
 Hands down, Sunday.
 Review is essential if you want to make progress.
 If you never review what you've done, how will you know whether or not you've improved?

 Though you may be intimidated by studying 5-7 nights a week, remember that this is only for a few months.
-The investment you make now in yourself can have great rewards - IF you put in the time!
-Just be honest with yourself, find out what you need to work on the most, and stick with your schedule!
-You may also want to set goals, such as "I want to take a practice test and score 80% or better on it within a month."
-However you choose to study, be consistent, be confident, and you will be successful!
+The investment you make now in yourself can have great rewards -- if you put in the time!
+Just be honest with yourself, find out what you need to work on the most and stick with your schedule.
+You also may want to set goals, such as: "I want to take a practice test and score 80% or better on it within a month."
+However you choose to study, be consistent, be confident and you will be successful!